Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- Edman has reached base via a hit in 62 games this year (of 108 played), and had multiple hits in 22 of those games.
+- Edman has picked up a hit in 57.8% of his 109 games this season, with at least two hits in 20.2% of those games.

-- In 25 games this season (23.1%), Edman has picked up an RBI, and in eight of those games (7.4%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- In 22.9% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 7.3% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.